kylonetechnology/kylone-endpoint-api-c/README.md

 Please check documentation for more information.

 ## Requirements
-Kylone Endpoint API for MacOS will support following platforms;
+Kylone Endpoint API for C will support following platforms;

 * Starting from MicroCMS v2.0.81
 * Linux, arm-linux-gnueabi, Linaro GCC 4.9-2014.08